Levothyroxine: Interactions

+Chemistry

+Levothyroxine is a synthetic form of thyroxine (T4), which is secreted by the thyroid gland.
+Levothyroxine and thyroxine are chemically identical: natural thyroxine is also in the "levo" chiral form, the difference is only in terminological preference.
+T4 is biosynthesized from tyrosine.
+Approximately 5% of the US population suffers from over- or underproduction of T4 and T3.
+See Thyroid hormones for more information on its biosynthesis.

+Industrially, levothyroxine is made by chemical synthesis.
+Tyrosine is a common starting material.
+The produced hormone is incorporated into drugs as its sodium salt, levothyroxine sodium.
+Solid drugs such as tablets contain the pentahydrate form of the salt.

+Dextrothyroxine is the mirror form of levothyroxine with the opposite, non-natural chirality.

 Mechanism of action

-Levothyroxine is a synthetic form of thyroxine (T4), an endogenous hormone secreted by the thyroid gland, which is converted to its active metabolite, -triiodothyronine (T3).
-T4 and T3 bind to thyroid receptor proteins in the cell nucleus and cause metabolic effects through the control of DNA transcription and protein synthesis.
-Like its naturally secreted counterpart, levothyroxine is a chiral compound in the -form.
+T4 is a prohormone; T4 is a precursor to the hormone T3.
+T4 is a tetraiodide, T3 is a triiodide, triiodothyronine.
+The selenoenzyme iodothyronine deiodinase mediates the T4 → T3 conversion.
+T3-thyroxine is a unique example of an iodine compound essential for human health.
+T3 binds to thyroid receptor proteins in the cell nucleus and causes metabolic effects through the control of DNA transcription and protein synthesis.

 Pharmacokinetics

 Absorption of orally administered levothyroxine from the gastrointestinal tract ranges from 40 to 80%, with the majority of the drug absorbed from the jejunum and upper ileum.
 Levothyroxine absorption is increased by fasting and decreased in certain malabsorption syndromes, by certain foods, and with age.
-The bioavailability of the drug is decreased by dietary fiber.
+Dietary fiber decreases the bioavailability of the drug.

 Greater than 99% of circulating thyroid hormones are bound to plasma proteins including thyroxine-binding globulin, transthyretin (previously called thyroxine-binding prealbumin), and albumin.
 Only free hormone is metabolically active.

 The primary pathway of thyroid hormone metabolism is through sequential deiodination.
 The liver is the main site of T4 deiodination, and along with the kidneys, are responsible for about 80% of circulating T3.
 In addition to deiodination, thyroid hormones are also excreted through the kidneys and metabolized through conjugation and glucuronidation and excreted directly into the bile and the gut, where they undergo enterohepatic recirculation.

 Half-life elimination is 6–7 days for people with normal lab results; 9–10 days for people with hypothyroidism; 3–4 days for people with hyperthyroidism.
 Thyroid hormones are primarily eliminated by the kidneys (about 80%), with urinary excretion decreasing with age.
 The remaining 20% of T4 is eliminated in the stool.

 History

-Thyroxine was first isolated in pure form in 1914, at the Mayo Clinic by Edward Calvin Kendall from extracts of hog thyroid glands.
+Thyroxine was first isolated in pure form in 1914 at the Mayo Clinic by Edward Calvin Kendall from extracts of hog thyroid glands.
 The hormone was synthesized in 1927 by British chemists Charles Robert Harington and George Barger.

 Society and culture

 Economics

-As of 2011, levothyroxine was the second-most commonly prescribed medication in the U.S., with 23.8 million prescriptions filled each year.
+As of 2011, levothyroxine was the second-most commonly prescribed medication in the US, with 23.8 million prescriptions filled each year.